hyperandroid/GestureManager/readme.md

-# GestureManager : A multitouch gesture recognizer#
+# GestureManager : A multitouch gesture recognizer for Webkit based browsers. #

-An extensible multitouch gesture recognizer for javascript.
+An extensible multitouch gesture recognizer written in javascript.

 #Recognized Gestures#

 * Tap
 * LongTap
 * Swipe
+* Double Tap

 These gestures are recognized for an unlimited number of touch points.